nimbix/jardoc/docs/kns_apps_tutorial.md

 Note: it is assumed that the user is already familliar with Jarvice Push to Compute (P2C).
 Please refer to [apps tutorial](apps_tutorial.md).

-Note 2: This tutorial assumes user is building applications based on `appdefversion` version `2`.
+Note 2: This tutorial assumes that the user is building applications based on `appdefversion` version `2`.

 ## 1. Introduction